saifosys/Laravel_12_Basics/models_in_laravel_12.md

 Naming convention: Model = singular, Table = plural.

 We use model methods like all(), find(), save(), delete() to work with database.

+Now we will see the practical session of CRUD in laravel 12 using a route, controller, model and views.
+crud means create,red,update,delete. these are the basic operations we perform on data operations.